qwazr/search/docs/usage/docker.md

 Going further
 -------------
-Now that the Search microservice is running, let's learn how to use the [JSON Web service](webservice.md)
+Now the Search microservice is running, let's learn how to use the [JSON Web service](webservice.md)